 How to avoid problems

-- Milk flow can be restricted by a poorly fitted bra, poor positioning of you and or the baby, compression from your fingers holding the breast, if too firm, and even sleeping on your stomach.
+- Milk flow can be restricted by a poorly fitted bra, poor positioning of you and or the baby, compression from your fingers holding the breast, if too firm and even sleeping on your stomach.

-- Incomplete drainage with hurried feed can cause the milk to settle in the ducts and cause a blockage.
+- Incomplete drainage with a hurried feed can cause the milk to settle in the ducts and cause a blockage.

 - Positioning yourself and your baby correctly to avoid back and neck pain as well as avoiding compression of the ducts is very important.
-On occasion it is advisable to feed in different positions (sitting, side lying) if you have already experienced a problem.
+On occasion, it is advisable to feed in different positions (sitting, side-lying) if you have already experienced a problem.